rockstor/rockstor-doc/soho.rst

 using an external usb CD/DVD drive.

 A USB flash drive of at least 1 GB in size is required. **All data on the USB drive will be erased**.
-So backup your data as needed.
+So backup your data as needed before proceeding further.

 On Windows or Fedora operating systems, Liveusb-creator program can be used to prepare your USB flash drive with RockStor ISO file.
 If you are using